ashwiniraj01/PracticalMachineLearning/pmacl.md

 test_data <- read.csv("pml-testing.csv", na.strings = c("#DIV/0!"))
 ```

-## Cross Validation

-We do cross validation of data splitting the training data into training and testing data.
-Data partitioning is done using the `classe` variable.
-We used 60% for training and 40% for testing respectively.We cast the columns to be numeric.
+We cast the columns to be numeric.

 ```r